emilperdue/emilperdue.github.io/_pages/about.md

 I'm currently a second year undergraduate at the University of Chicago studying computational and applied mathematics, data science, and statistics.
 I’m involved with various quantitative finance and political science groups on campus.

 I have professional interests in trading, quantitative research, and data science.
-This upcoming summer I will be working as a Quantitative Research Summer Analyst at J.P.
+This upcoming summer I will be working as a Quantitative Research Intern at J.P.
 Morgan in the Securitized Products Group.

 Feel free to reach out!